chark/scriptable-events/Documentation~/README.md

 ```

 ## Passing Arguments
-In most situations your systems will require some context when they're being triggered.
+Often your systems will require some context when they're being triggered.
 To solve this, this package provides a set of events with commonly used types which can be used to carry information to your systems.

-### Without Code
+### Raising With Editor
-To create an event asset which sends information, right-click in the project window and select an event with a specific type from _Create/Scriptable Event/*_:
+To create an event asset which carries information, right-click in the _Project Window_ and select an event with a specific type from _Create/Scriptable Event/*_:
 <p align="center">
   <img width="70%" src="scriptable-event-arg-create.png"/>
 </p>

 Next, you'll need to add a listener for this specific event type.
 Each _Scriptable Event_ type contains a corresponding listener component.
-Typed event listeners work the same as _Simple Scriptable Event Listener_ components, the only caveat is when selecting methods in the _On Raised_ [Unity Event] field make sure to select a **dynamic** method:
+Typed event listeners work the same as _Simple Scriptable Event Listener_ components, the only caveat is that when selecting methods in the _On Raised_ [Unity Event] field, you need to make sure to select a **dynamic** method:
 <p align="center">
   <img hspace="2%" width="26%" src="scriptable-event-arg-listener-components.png"/>
   <img hspace="2%" width="40%" src="scriptable-event-arg-listener-dynamic.png"/>